rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 ### Examples of redirection

-Redirection of 2 outputs to 2 files :
+Redirection of 2 outputs to 2 files:

 ```bash
 $ ls -R / >> ok_file 2>> nok_file